-Given common time shocks α_t in (11), row-sum normalization is required and ensures $\sum_j W{0,ij} = 1$.
+Given common time shocks α_t in (12), row-sum normalization is required and ensures $\sum_j W{0,ij} = 1$.
 Hence, for every state i there will be at least one economic neighbor state j^ impacts it, so that $W{0,ij^} > 0$.
 This just reiterates that social interactions matter.
 On the other hand, our procedure imposes no restriction on the derived columns of \hat{W}{econ} .
 It could be that a state does not affect any other state.
-Examining this possibility directly in \hat{W}{econ} , we see this occurs for Minnesota, New Jersey, New Mexico, Vermont, and Wisconsin.
-These states have an out-degree of zero.
-Their tax rates impact no other states.

-Table 3 reports the degree distribution across all nodes (states), splitting for in-networks and out-networks.
+To see this in more detail, the final rows of Table 3 report the degree distribution across all nodes (states), splitting for in-networks and out-networks.
 In W{geo} , the in-degree is by construction equal to the out-degree, as all ties are reciprocal.
 The greater sparsity of the network of economic neighbors is again reflected in the degree distribution being lower for \hat{W}{econ} than for W{geo} .
-In \hat{W}{econ} the dispersion of in- and out-degree networks is very different (as measured by the standard deviation), being near double for the in-degree.
-This asymmetry in \hat{W}{econ} further suggests that some highly focal or influential states drive tax setting behavior in other states.
+In \hat{W}{econ} , the dispersion of in- and out-degree networks is very different (as measured by the standard deviation), being near nine times higher for the in-degree.
+Hence one reason for such few reciprocal ties being in the economic network is that out-degree network ties are rarely also in-degree ties.